MicrosoftDocs/power-automate-docs/articles/prevent-data-loss.md

 1. There's no support for "Set default group" from admin center for future added new destkop flow modules that allows admin to specify a different default group for any future added new connectors.
 This support is planned for general availability.

 ### Original release schedule

+> [!NOTE]
+> Below is the original release schedule that was first published on November 2nd, 2022.
+It is no longer applicable.

 |Region|Date Available|
 |---|---|